SuryaChandrasekaran/MachineLearning_andrewng_coursera/README.md

 # MachineLearning_andrewng_coursera
-Notes and programming assignments that I have done for this course.
+This repository consists of the Programming assignments that I have done for this course.